petterik/omnext-datascript-example/README.md

 An example of how I use datascript with om.next (alpha1)

 ## Status
-It's not much more than the datascript integration page on omcljs/om's wiki.
+Has a bit more stuff than the datascript integration page on omcljs/om's wiki.
+Currently not very DRY (code duplication).

 I may include more stuff as I spend more time with both om and datascript.